Ads

 • Protect blade main bolt hole bushing, drag brace retention bolt hole bushing, and any exposed bare metal (i.e., grip and drag pads) with a light coating of corrosion preventive.

-• Secure blade to shock-mounted support and secure container lid.
+• Secure the blade to the shock-mounted support and secure the container lid.

 • Obliterate old markings from the container that pertained to the original shipment or to the original item it contained.
-Stencil the blade National Stock Number (NSN), model, and serial number, as applicable, on the outside of the container.
+Annotate the blade model, part number (P/N), and serial number, as applicable, on the outside of the container.

 RELATED POSTS